- Park the Volkswagen on level ground. Turn off the ignition and set the parking brakes.

 - If the coolant level is below the MIN level mark, turn the cap counter-clockwise and remove it.

 - Add engine coolant.
 Use the recommended OEM Volkswagen coolant, which for most models is Volkswagen G12 or G13 coolant.
 The antifreeze/coolant is typically mixed 50/50.
 Add the necessary coolant to bring the level at or near the maximum.

 - Reinstall the lid.
 Start the vehicle and ensure the engine coolant light is turned off.

 If the engine coolant light remains on or the engine is overheating, do not continue to drive.
-Have the vehicle diagnosed by an auto mechanic.
+Ensure the vehicle is diagnosed by a mechanic.

 One of the reasons why you may need to add engine coolant is because the engine coolant warning comes on.
-The cooling system is a closed system and you should not have to add coolant frequently.
-If you have to add engine coolant on a regular basis, see an auto mechanic.
+It should not be necessary to add coolant frequently since the cooling system is a closed system.
+If you need to add engine coolant regularly, see an auto mechanic

 What coolant to use on a Volkswagen?

-While you don’t have to use the Volkswagen coolant, it is required to use the coolant that meets the specifications mixed at 50/50 antifreeze and distilled water.
+While you don't have to use Volkswagen coolant, it is required to use coolant that meets the specifications mixed 50/50 with antifreeze and distilled water.

 - Warning, the engine may be hot and can potentially cause burns.
 Allow the engine to cool down before you check or add engine coolant on a VW.

 - These instructions will help you check the engine coolant level on a VW Golf, Jetta, Bora, Beetle, Routan, Tiguan, Bug, Passat.